sfletche/crossword-builder-old/readme.md

    - try word from list of potential words
     - verify all new words created by entry are legit
     - if not, try next word in the list

-NOTE: how to simulate a more random / less alphabetical result...?
- - solution 1: randomize the elements of each file after dictionary has been build out
- - solution 2: randomize the elements of potential words once that list is determined

 Notepad to manage theme words
  - gray out when entered into grid?